tdnvl/flask-mega-tutorial/README.md

 This obviously requires some server, email, and password settings.
 I don't want to go through this and I'll just use the debugger for now.

+## Logging to a file

+For this feature, the author relies on a RotatingFileHandler, a file-based log:

+> The RotatingFileHandler class is nice because it rotates the logs, ensuring that the log files do not grow too large when the application runs for a long time.
+In this case I’m limiting the size of the log file to 10KB, and I’m keeping the last ten log files as backup.